-There are people, however, who like to use Duraflame logs as firestarters for small outdoor fires.
+Some people, however, like to use Duraflame logs as firestarters for small outdoor fires.
 If you want, you can use them in a similar way.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.